thinthinmonaung-se/Pandas/README.md

-This repository showcases projects developed using Python for RPA (Robotic Process Automation).
+This repository showcases projects developed using Python, Pandas, NumPy.